Futarasan shrine: History

 According to shrine legend, it was visited by Kukai, who built the Takino Shrine, and by Ennin, who built the Sanbutsu-dō, which is now the Main Hall of the temple of Rinnō-ji, and Nikko became a center for the Tendai school of Buddhism.
 The shrine was relocated a short distance away from the temple to its current location, and together with the original site and the Takino Shrine was collectively called the Nikkō-sansha.
-During the Heian period, the shrine appears in various national histories, including the 927 AD Engishiki; however, there is an ongoing controversy as to whether the Engishiki is referring to this shrine, or the Utsunomiya Futarayama Jinja.
+During the Heian period, the shrine appears in various national histories, including the 927 AD Engishiki.
+There is an ongoing controversy as to whether the Engishiki is referring to this shrine, or the Utsunomiya Futarayama Jinja.
 This controversy extends to the designation of ichinomiya of former Shimotsuke Province, which is likewise claimed by both shrines.

-The shrine suffered during the Sengoku period as many of its estates were seized by the Late Hōjō clan and later by Toyotomi Hideyoshi; however, the construction of the Nikkō Tōshō-gū in the early Edo Period resulted in the reconstruction of the shrine by Tokugawa Hidetada and support of the shrine by many daimyō and members of the nobility.
+The shrine suffered during the Sengoku period as many of its estates were seized by the Late Hōjō clan and later by Toyotomi Hideyoshi.
+The construction of the Nikkō Tōshō-gū in the early Edo Period resulted in the reconstruction of the shrine by Tokugawa Hidetada and support of the shrine by many daimyō and members of the nobility.

 From 1871 the shrine was officially designated National Shrine, 2nd rank (国幣中社, kokuhei-chūsha) under Modern system of ranked Shinto Shrinesin State Shinto.
 In 1998, the grounds of the shrine were included within the National Historic Site designation the Shrines and Temples of Nikkō, which gained World Heritage Site designation the following year.

 Sacred Bridge

 The Sacred Bridge (神橋, shinkyō) crossing the Daiya River belongs to the Futarasan Shrine.
-This beautiful vermilion lacquered structure is known as one of the three most beautiful bridges in Japan and is a perfect gateway for Nikko.
+This beautiful vermilion lacquered structure is known as one of the three most beautiful bridges in Japan and is a gateway for Nikko.
 The bridge was registered as a World Heritage in December 1999.
-Shinkyo measures 28 meters long, 7.4 meters wide, and stands 10.6 meters above the Daiya River.
+The Shinkyo measures 28 meters long, 7.4 meters wide, and stands 10.6 meters above the Daiya River.

 According to legend, a priest named Shōdō and his followers climbed Mt.
 Nantai in the year 766 to pray for national prosperity.
-However, they could not cross the fast flowing Daiya River.
+They could not cross the fast flowing Daiya River.
 Shōdō prayed and a 10 foot tall god named Jinja-Daiou appeared with two snakes twisted around his right arm.
 Jinja-Daiou released the blue and red snakes and they transformed themselves into a rainbow-like bridge covered with sedge, which Shōdō and his followers could use to cross the river.
 That is why this bridge is sometimes called Yamasugeno-jabashi, which means the "Snake Bridge of Sedge".

 The Shinkyō has been rebuilt many times but has followed the same design pattern since 1636, when it could be used only by messengers of the Imperial court.
 It has been opened to the general public since 1973.